axieinfinity/clap-nested/README.md

 ## Use cases

-Main use cases of the library, together with explanation, justification, and related code examples are below:
+Main use cases of `clap-nested`, together with explanation, justification, and related code examples are below:

 * [Easy subcommands and command execution](https://docs.rs/clap-nested#use-case-easy-subcommands-and-command-execution)
 * [Straightforward multi-level subcommands](https://docs.rs/clap-nested#use-case-straightforward-multi-level-subcommands)
 * [Printing help messages directly on errors](https://docs.rs/clap-nested#use-case-printing-help-messages-directly-on-errors)

-You can find more in [the documentation](https://docs.rs/clap-nested).
+You can always find more in [the documentation](https://docs.rs/clap-nested).

 ## Examples